 As you begin talking with contractors in the area, pay close attention to their emphasis on details.
 Here are two key areas to focus on:

 One of the first questions homeowners ask remodeling contractors is, “how much will this cost?”
 When you’re asking for estimates, details make all the difference:

 If a contractor is sending you an estimate without clearly defining the details, chances are that “estimate” is a “guestimate” at best.

 Accurate estimating takes time.
 If you’re spending thousands of dollars on a remodel, it’s worth spending this extra time upfront to clearly identify your goals and expectations and create a shared understanding with your contractor.
-By taking this approach, all the heavy-lifting is taken care of pre-construction.
+By taking this approach, all the heavy lifting is taken care of during pre-construction.
 You’ll feel a huge sense of relief knowing the cost, timeline, and end result won’t change halfway through your project.